jonas-pettersson/fast-ai/README.md

 Security groups: default
 (Next / Review)

-You may need to change the security group settings if you cannot login to your instance:
+May need to change the security group settings if cannot login to instance:
 AWS Console -> (Login) -> EC2 Dashboard -> Instances
 Select instance -> Security Groups -> "default" (or which ever you are using)
 Tab "Inbound" -> Edit